terryz21/school-lib-mgmt-cruddemo/README.md

 # Read Me First
-This is a simple CRUD library management system app to demo Spring Boot
+This is a simple CRUD library management system app used by librarians.
+Demo project for Spring Boot

+WORK IN PROGRESS